Configure HTTPS on an Azure Front Door (classic) custom domain

 3. What if I don't receive the domain verification email from DigiCert?

-If you have a CNAME entry for your custom domain that points directly to your endpoint hostname (and you aren't using the afdverify subdomain name), you won't receive a domain verification email.
+If you have a CNAME entry for your custom domain that points directly to your endpoint hostname and you aren't using the afdverify subdomain name, you don't receive a domain verification email.
 Validation occurs automatically.
-Otherwise, if you don't have a CNAME entry and you haven't received an email within 24 hours, contact Microsoft support.
+Otherwise, if you don't have a CNAME entry and didn't receive an email within 24 hours, contact Microsoft support.

 4. Is using a SAN certificate less secure than a dedicated certificate?